Fubinator/planning-poker-discord-bot/README.md

 Once every has there focus in the right channel, to start playing, type `!start`.
 The bot will will commence the game.

+To join the game, each player must respond to the bot's last message.

 ### Running a question

 To put forward a user story or question to consider, just type `!play` followed by the question or feature to be considered.
 All players will then have 30 seconds to send their estimation to the bot via direct message.